 “These triggers create a chemical imbalance that causes a chain reaction, ultimately causing your blood vessels to dilate.
 This stimulates all your nerves, which in turn creates the painful side effects of a migraine headache,” Dr. Goli says.
 “But once again, reaching for pain medication is not the answer.
 This will ultimately send false messages to your brain, which can cause rebound headaches.”

 The overuse of over-the-counter pain medication interferes with the brain sensors that regulate the cascade of pain messages from the brain to the nerves.
 Taking more medication will prompt withdrawal symptoms, which in turn leads to another headache.
-By the time Dr. Goli sees migraine patients, she says they are usually in the rebound phase, which is more difficult to treat.
+Dr. Goli says by the time she sees migraine patients, they are usually in the rebound phase, which is more difficult to treat.

 When to seek medical advice